 Teddy Wiggins is a University of Wisconsin–Madison graduate from the School of Music, in violin performance.
 He is currently a co-concertmaster/principal violinist with the Civic Orchestra of Chicago, a training orchestra that develops musicianship and prepares musicians for professional careers.

-In 2005, Amy Powell arrived at the University of Wisconsin–Madison to pursue her MA in art history.
+In 2005, Amy Powell came to the University of Wisconsin-Madison to pursue her MA in Art History.
 Upon completion of her master’s in 2007, the Kentucky native decided to stay at the university to pursue her PhD in the same field.
+She is now the curator of modern and contemporary art at Krannert Art Museum (KAM) at the University of Illinois, Urbana–Champaign—overseeing a collection that contains roughly 10,000 works of art.